 Are some people living with HIV more at-risk of getting ill?

-- a low CD4 count (<200 copies/cell),
+- a low CD4 count (<350 copies/cell),

 - a high viral load,

-- or a recent opportunistic infection (for example, tuberculosis (TB))
+- or a recent opportunistic infection, for example, tuberculosis (TB)

-For this reason it’s very important to be taking your antiretroviral treatment as prescribed – always, but especially during this time.
-Talk to your health provider if you are currently not taking treatment or if you are struggling with adherence.
+For this reason it’s very important to take your antiretroviral treatment as prescribed – always, but especially during this time.
+Talk to your health care provider if you are currently not taking treatment or if you are struggling with adherence.